shandilya07/DSA-Wiki/src/main/java/recursionAndBacktracking/readme.md

 * Find summation from 1 to N
 * Reverse an array using recursion
 * Is input palindrome using recursion
-* Print linearly from 1 to N using backtracking
+* Multiple recursion calls, e.g., fibonacci numbers
-* Print from N to 1 using backtracking
+* Print all subsequences using recursion